 - 1. Chairman of Stewards ensures Chaperone appointment and training before start of competition - 2.
-On arrival at competition, the Chairman of Stewards ensures provision of Doping Control Station - 3.
-Doping Control Officer (DCO) arrives on-site and contacts the Steward: Accreditation required - 4.
+On arrival at competition, the Chairman of Stewards ensures provision of Doping Control Station - Doping Control Officer (DCO) arrives on-site and contacts the Steward: Accreditation required - 4.
 Steward coordinates meeting with DCO, Chaperones (pre-appointed & pre-trained) & CMC - 5.
-Steward advises DCO of any Target Testing required & provides DCO with entry list - 6.
-When Random testing to take place.
-DCO selects Athlete/s - 7.
+Steward provides DCO with entry list and any other relevant information/intelligence on the Drivers - 6.
+When Random testing to take place, DCO selects Athlete/s - 7.
 Testing Procedure starts when the Athlete is identified - 8.
 Chaperone Notifies the Athlete; which includes providing the Athlete with his/her Rights & Responsibilities - 9.
 Notification must be signed by the Athlete; an identification document is required by Athlete - 10.
-Athlete is continuously chaperoned by Chaperone to DCS - 11 DCO conducts Sample Collection and completes the Doping Control Form - Athlete signs the Doping Control Form to conclude test - DCO / NADO send samples to WADA Laboratory, using Chain of Custody Form - 14.
+Athlete is continuously chaperoned by Chaperone to DCS - 11.
+DCO conducts Sample Collection and completes the Doping Control Form - Athlete signs the Doping Control Form to conclude test - DCO / NADO send samples to WADA Laboratory, using Chain of Custody Form - 14.
 Steward to include Chaperone document signed in their report to the FIA